bmh2git/AnsibleModule_Development/README.md

 				module.fail_json(msg="Failed")

 Once our module is complete we will save it in a local `library` subdirectory as `fetch_patch_info.py`.
-There are many conventional locations to store your modules and many conventions to define reference to them.
+There are many conventional locations to store your modules and many conventions to define a reference to them.
 The easiest for our exercise here is to simply create a local `library` directory.
-Ansible will see this directory and add it to the module-path is already knows about.
+Ansible will see this directory and add it to the module-path it already knows about.

 ## Testing our module
 Ansible provides a testing tool that will help us determine if we any issues with our implementation.
 The testing tool helps to exercise the AnsibleModule utility that we are expected to use in our Modules.